KingBuldoze/AI_Empathy_coach/README.md

 ## ✨ Key Features of this project

 * **🎭 AI Patient Simulator:**
-    * Simulates realistic patient personas (e.g., "John Miller," an anxious patient receiving a diagnosis.
+    * Simulates realistic patient personas (e.g., "John Miller," an anxious patient receiving a diagnosis.df
     * Dynamic, unscripted responses based on a distinct personality and emotional state.;
     * Reacts in real-time to the user's tone and choice of words.